macterra/alter-ego/README.md

 Blocked accounts may be organized into any number of lists.
 Each account has a default block list named `main`.

-Follow lists may be public (readable by all) or private (readable by selected accounts or lists).
+Block lists may be public (readable by all) or private (readable by selected accounts or lists).

 ### Subscriptions